peterjc/thapbi-pict/docs/examples/fungal_mock/sample_data.rst

 ITS3‐KYO2 with ITS4‐KYO3 (``GATGAAGAACGYAGYRAA`` and ``CTBTTVCCKCTTCACTCG``),
 with lower yields as per supplementary Table S5 vs S6.

+The example must run THAPBI PICT twice.
+First using a single-marker database for AL1 using the BITS/B58S3 primers, and then with a dual-marker database for AL2 using the ITS1f/ITS2 and ITS3‐KYO2/ITS4‐KYO3 primers.
-This means we need to run THAPBI PICT three times (for each primer pair used in each amplicon library).
-In fact the example runs it four times, as we can also try the BITS/B58S3 primers on the second amplicon library, because they amplify a subregion of what the ITS1f/ITS2 pair amplify.
+In fact the example runs it third time, as we can also try the BITS/B58S3 primers on the second amplicon library, because they amplify a subregion of what the ITS1f/ITS2 pair amplify.
 See the primer discussion on the similar Redekar *et al.* (2019) worked example.